Incoming and Transfer Students

 The foreign language placement exam is an assessment tool that the Department of Languages, Literatures, and Cultures uses to determine the course in our curriculum that is right for your level in a given language.

 In short, you probably do.
-Most students will need to take a foreign language placement exam, but for more information about who is required to take the placement exam and who can exempt it.
+Most students will need to take a foreign language placement exam, but for more information about who is required to take the placement exam and who can exempt the placement test.

 Placement exams are offered in Ancient Greek, Arabic, Chinese, French, German, Italian, Japanese, Latin, Portuguese, Russian, and Spanish.
 If your language is not listed here, and you wish to fulfill your foreign language requirement in that language, email your request to firstname.lastname@example.org.